Metric uniformization of morphisms of Berkovich curves: Radial morphisms between open discs

 \subsubsection{A criterion for being radial}

-A geometric meaning of being radial is described in the following lemma, where the notation $\hh_y$ and $f_y$ are as in \ref{intsec}--\ref{morintsec}.
+A geometric meaning of being radial is described in the following lemma, where the notation $\hh_y$ and $f_y$ is as in \ref{intsec}--\ref{morintsec}.

 \begin{lem} (i) Assume that $D$ is an open disc and $\hh\:D\to\bfR$ is a function such that for any type 4 point $x$ the restriction of $\hh$ onto $l_x$ is continuous at $x$.
-Then $\hh$ is radial if and only if the functions $\hh_y$ coincide for all rigid points $y$.
+Then $\hh$ is radial if and only if the functions $\hh_y$ coincide for all points $y$ of type 1.
 In this case, $\hh_y$ is the profile function of $\hh$.

 (ii) Assume that $f\:Y\to X$ is a morphism of open discs.
-Then $f$ is radial if and only if the maps $f_y$ coincide for all rigid points $y$.
+Then $f$ is radial if and only if the maps $f_y$ coincide for all points $y$ of type 1.
 In this case, $f_y$ is the profile function of $f$. \end{lem} \begin{proof} Let $D'$ be obtained by removing from $D$ all points of type 4.
 By the continuity assumption, $h$ is radial if and only if its restriction onto $D'$ is radial.
-Since $D'$ is covered by the intervals $l_y$ with $y$ a rigid point, the claim of (i) becomes obvious.
+Since $D'$ is covered by the intervals $l_y$ with $y$ a point of type 1, the claim of (i) becomes obvious.
 The second claim is proved similarly, but this time no continuity assumption is needed because $f$ is automatically continuous. \end{proof}